KRFOSS/kali-docs/introduction/kali-undercover/index.md

 Let's imagine a scenario: you are ethically pentesting your client and you are in their office or reception doing reconnaissance or something that involves the use of **Kali Linux**.

-What if someone from your client's office or some random on-looker spot your desktop environment/wallpaper of Kali Linux and they might think you are doing something mischievous even though you are doing it _ethically_ and warn the authority.
+Someone from your client's office or some random on-looker spots the desktop environment/wallpaper of Kali Linux, so they might think you are doing something mischievous even though you are doing it _ethically_ and warn the authority.
 All the hard work that you did from the beginning to become stealthy will go in vain.
 And that's because of what?
 A **wallpaper**!
 For a client who requested you to become stealthy, this is not what you would want.

 Hence, to prevent any kind of unwanted attention from public it's better to go **"Undercover!"**.